hkurokawa/code-review-as-journey/presentation.md

 # [fit] FIN

 ^
-That's all.
+Ok, That's all.
 We're happy if you get some hints from our talk.
-Thank you all.
+Thank you for listening.